Online retailer MySale buys Cocosa as it plans UK launch -Financial Times

 MySale, in which Sir Philip has a 25 per cent stake, has also purchased a database of more than 800,000 customers from Cocosa, the British daily reported.

-“The acquisition of Cocosa.com gives us a fabulous foundation to build on as we finalise our plans for our UK launch,” Jamie Jackson, MySale founder, told the FT.
+“The acquisition of Cocosa.com gives us a fabulous foundation to build on as we finalize our plans for our UK launch,” Jamie Jackson, MySale founder, told the FT.

 Egyptian business tycoon Mohamed Al Fayed bought Cocosa in 2011, and announced winding down the business last October.